Dolphin Centrifuge

 OEMs offer a sample testing service wherein they process a small sample of the potential customers’ fluid through a pilot-scale, high-speed centrifuge to evaluate centrifuges’ applicability.

 Few other centrifuge suppliers offer this service.
-But it is recommended since it can provide additional assurance of centrifuge applicability to the customer.
+However, it is recommended since it can provide additional assurance of centrifuge applicability to the customer.

 Some specialized centrifuge suppliers can process a customer sample and provide a detailed test report.
 Based on their experience, they can also make centrifuge recommendations depending on the rest results.